GrokkedBandwidth/Kismet-RSSI-Bar/README.md

 ## Notes

-This project was developed while working on Angela Yu's 100 Days of Code and is being continously updated with better coding practices.
+This project was developed while working on Angela Yu's 100 Days of Code and is being continuously updated with better coding practices.
 Version 2 of this project will most likely be in a web interface.